 No matter what is happening in Zagreb, it seems this place is always abuzz with something to keep you entertained.
 Whether it is busy cafes, street performers around every corner, or parks with many young people participating in outdoor activities, there’s always something going on.

 Zagreb’s Top Attraction: Advent in Zagreb

-Take the overnight train (about 5-6 hours) from Zagreb to central Serbia and get off once you have reached the capital city of Belgrade.
+Take the overnight train (about 5-6 hours) from Zagreb to central Serbia and get off once you have reached Belgrade’s capital city.

 Belgrade is an interesting city.
 While not nearly as beautiful as the first two cities you have visited, it has plenty to do to keep you busy.
-However, our favorite was to rent a bicycle and take it cruising down the trail which runs along the Sava River.
+However, our favorite was renting a bicycle and taking it cruising down the trail that runs along the Sava River.
 Ride it all the way until you get to Ada Ciganlija, which is an exceptional park for people watching.